WeaamR/neural-network-experiments/submission/Task01_PredictionAnalysis.md

 The Adam optimizer contributed during training by updating the model weights based on the gradients and reducing the loss.
 These learned weights caused the model to assign the highest probability to class `[predicted label]`.

-The prediction was `[correct/incorrect]` because `[explain whether the detected image features matched the correct class or resembled another class]`.
+The prediction was `correct` because `the detected image features matched the correct class`.

 ### Sample 2 Analysis